-While I never rule out GOD working miracles in specific situations, which I believe He does, as He's very much active in the world today, I believe that the time for miraculous gifts of the Holy Spirit as we read of in the New Testament has passed.
+I never rule out GOD working miracles in specific situations.
+I believe GOD works miracles today.
+I understand Scripture to teach that the time for the miraculous gifts of the Holy Spirit as we read about in the New Testament has passed.

 Consider the following facts.